Coast FIRE Calculator with Pension & Social Security (Free)

 Gap Years: The Bridge Strategy

-If you retire at 55 but pension starts at 65, you have 10 "gap years" to cover.
-Options: (1) Work part-time during the gap, (2) Build a smaller bridge fund just for these years, or (3) Wait until pension starts to fully coast.
-Our calculator shows your gap years clearly.
+If you retire at 55 but your pension starts at 65, you face 10 "gap years" that need funding.
+Three proven strategies: (1) Work part-time earning $20-30K/year during the gap — this alone can cover most expenses.
+(2) Build a dedicated bridge fund of 3-5 years of expenses.
+(3) Delay full coasting until pension kicks in.
+Our calculator models these gap years explicitly so you can plan with confidence.

 COLA Considerations